Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Attribution and ROI Measurement

 You need to prove the impact of your ABM program on pipeline and revenue.
-Your chosen platform should have analytics and reporting that connect activities to outcomes.
+Your chosen platform should have analytics and reporting that connect activities to outcomes at the account level, not just aggregate marketing metrics.
+Multi-touch attribution is particularly important in ABM, where a single deal may involve dozens of marketing and sales touchpoints over a six-to-twelve-month cycle.

-• Account-level analytics that roll up engagement metrics to the account level
+• Account-level analytics that roll up engagement metrics across all touchpoints

 • Multi-touch attribution to track all marketing and sales touches that influence deals